rhollings/Tesla-Clone/README.md

 # Tesla-Clone
-A clone of the Tesla website using React and deployed with Firebase
+A clone of the Tesla website using React Redux

+This page was deployed with Firebase

 ======= https://tesla-clone-1e102.web.app/ =======